sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 ##### Property Map ####

-Hadoop allows for a rather bewildering number of configuration options, each of which are dependent in some way on the power of the machines composing each cluster.
-(Because this is probably the most confusing part of Hadoop configuration, one of the main goals of this project is to provide intelligent defaults that modify themselves based on the machine specs of the nodes in each node group.)
+Tom White (said it best)[http://goo.gl/Sq2lM]: "Hadoop has a bewildering number of configuration properties", each of which are dependent in some way on the power of the machines composing each cluster.
+As this is probably the most confusing part of Hadoop, the next main gloal of this project will be to provide intelligent defaults that modify themselves based on the machine specs of the nodes in each node group.

-Hadoop has four configuration files of note: mapred-site.xml, hdfs-site.xml, core-site.xml and hadoop-env.sh.
-Properties for each of these files are defined using a clojure map:
+Hadoop has four configuration files of note: `mapred-site.xml`, `hdfs-site.xml`, `core-site.xml` and `hadoop-env.sh`.
+Properties for each of these files are defined with a clojure map:

 {% highlight clojure %}
 {:hdfs-site {:dfs.data.dir "/mnt/dfs/data"